The 99 Club at Storm

 The next act, Ola, is a complete 180 on the act before.
 He’s quiet and his humour is panned out and well thought up.
 His lines, when delivered, sometimes take a few moments for the more tipsy audience members to catch on, and the ripples of infectious laughter his accounts receive are a continuous occurence .
 His observation on the polarities of men and women in today’s world – fantastically egalitarian; don’t play host to misogynistic ideals, a common pitfall for some stand-up acts – are not only for the purpose of comedy, but to examine some of the unfortunate truths of modern day society.
 Ending on a tidbit of racial humour, he walks calmly off stage to the loudest applause – so far – of the entire evening.

 Rob Delaney is the final act, with a tremendous beast of a beard to go with it.
 The American-born comedian is pulling tears from the get-go, and throughout his entire sketch, detailing the occasionally unfortunate sex and family life of a married man, there is a constant cacophony of laughter splattered throughout the venue.
 His self-deprecating reflection on relationships is undoubtedly the most sardonic, blithe and blunt act of the night, and unequivocally, one of the best stand-up acts around.

-The 99 Club is on nightly at Storm Nightclub Leicester Square, for further information or to book visit here.
+The 99 Club is on nightly at Storm Nightclub Leicester Square.
+For further information or to book visit the 99 Club’s website here.